yangwu1227/text-summarizer-api/README.md

   curl -X DELETE "https://text-summarizer-d918be4fb9c8.herokuapp.com/summaries/{id}/"
   ```

-## Testing the API

-Test the API via the [Swagger UI](https://text-summarizer-d918be4fb9c8.herokuapp.com/docs), which provides a user-friendly interface for interacting with the API endpoints.

 ## Deployment

 The application is deployed on Heroku using Docker.
 The `scripts/` directory contains shell scripts for automating the deployment process: